-An initiative called the "CIC Members cum Fellows Visit (MFV) Programme" commenced in early August 2022.
-Under this programme, both existing Council Members and CIC Fellows are invited to visit different premises / facilities of the CIC.
-Each visiting group is consisted of 1-2 incumbent Council Member(s) and 1-2 CIC Fellows.
-The visiting groups are invited to record their observations and give corresponding recommendations / improvement suggestions to the CIC.
-Eight visits were conducted in 2023.
-A sound mechanism is in place to monitor the follow up actions taken by the responsible department(s) / business unit(s).
+A new initiative called the "CIC Members cum Fellows Visit (MFV) Programme" commenced in early August 2022.
+Under this programme, both existing Council Members and CIC Fellows were invited to visit different premises / facilities of the CIC.
+Each visiting group consisted of 1-2 incumbent Council Member(s) and 1-2 CIC Fellows.
+The visiting groups were invited to record their observations and give corresponding recommendations / improvement suggestions to the CIC.
+Nine visits were conducted in 2022.
+A sound mechanism was in place to monitor the follow up actions taken by the responsible department(s) / business unit(s).

-MFV Programme - a visit to the CIC MegaBox office and CIC Digital Twin Hub
+MFV Programme - a visit to the HKIC - Sheung Shui Campus

-MFV Programme - a visit to the HKIC -Sheung Shui Campus
+MFV Programme - a visit to the HKIC - Tuen Mun Training Ground